miiichael/cv/resume.md

 University.

-Expertise includes performance testing, design and implementation of integrations between services, and training staff on the finer points of regular expressions, SSL, and the application configuration.
+Expertise includes performance testing, design and implementation of integrations between services, and educating staff on the finer points of regular expressions, SSL, and application configuration.

 Conceptual, analytical skills and strong customer service skills combine to create a supportive network environment where systems are maintained